 To somehow quantify the uncertainty on $\Upsilon_{\rm SPS}$, for the error bar we adopt the range covered by all the different models investigated by~\citet{B&deJ01} based on a scaled Salpeter IMF~\citep[see][Table A3]{B&deJ01}.
-The resulting uncertainties are asymmetric and, except for three galaxies, the lower limit of the error bar is $0$, because, in these cases, our preferred SPS model yields the smallest mass-to-light ratio among all the other models with the same IMF.
+The resulting uncertainties are asymmetric and, except for three galaxies, the lower limit of the error bar is $0$ because, in these cases, our preferred SPS model yields the smallest mass-to-light ratio among all the other models with the same IMF.
 We neglect the models that adopt different IMFs, under the assumption that the scaled Salpeter IMF can reasonably be considered universal~\citep{B&deJ01}.
-We do not estimate the SPS mass-to-light ratio for the galaxy UGC 3997, since~\citet{DMSvi} does not provide its $B-K$ colour.
+We do not estimate the SPS mass-to-light ratio for the galaxy \object{UGC 3997}, since~\citet{DMSvi} does not provide its $B-K$ colour.

-The two mass-to-light ratios for each galaxy, namely $\Upsilon_{\rm SPS}$ and $\Upsilon$ derived from our RG model, are shown in the left panel of Fig.~\ref{fig:SP_YRC_YRCVVD_YSPS}.
+The two mass-to-light ratios for each galaxy, namely, the $\Upsilon_{\rm SPS}$ and $\Upsilon$ derived from our RG model, are shown in the left panel of Fig.~\ref{fig:SP_YRC_YRCVVD_YSPS}.
 In Table~\ref{tab:fit_RC_5_par} we list the difference between these ratios in units of the uncertainties on the mass-to-light ratios.
-Our $\Upsilon$'s nearly cover the same range as the $\Upsilon_{\rm SPS}$'s and the two mass-to-light ratios for the same galaxy tend to agree with each other: for 23 out of 29 galaxies they agree within $2\sigma$, for an additional 5 galaxies they agree within $2.5$ to $3.5\sigma$, and for only one galaxy they are discrepant at more than $6.5\sigma$.
+Our $\Upsilon$'s nearly cover the same range as the $\Upsilon_{\rm SPS}$'s and the two mass-to-light ratios for the same galaxy tend to agree with each other: for 23 out of 29 galaxies, they agree within $2\sigma$; for an additional five galaxies, they agree within $2.5$ to $3.5\sigma$; and for only one galaxy, they are discrepant at more than $6.5\sigma$.

-The disk scale height $h_z$ derived in RG tends to be larger than the scale height $h_{z,\text{SR}}$ calculated with Eq.~\eqref{eq:hzhR}, as shown in the left panel of Fig.~\ref{fig:SP_hzRC_hzRCVVD_hzSR}.
+The disk-scale height $h_z$ derived in RG tends to be larger than the scale height $h_{z,\text{SR}}$ calculated with Eq.~\eqref{eq:hzhR}, as shown in the left panel of Fig.~\ref{fig:SP_hzRC_hzRCVVD_hzSR}.
 Table~\ref{tab:fit_RC_5_par} also lists their ratios.
 Specifically, the RG $h_z$ is larger than $h_{z,\text{SR}}$ for 20 galaxies out of 30, and for nine galaxies $h_z/h_{z,\text{SR}}\ge 2$; among these nine galaxies, two have $h_z/h_{z,\text{SR}}\ge 5$.
-The 10 galaxies with $h_z/h_{z,\text{SR}}<1$ have thinner disks than expected, because their gravitational potential wells are shallow: in fact, their central disk surface brightness $I_{\rm d0}$ and their disk scale length $h_R$ are among the smallest in the sample, similarly to their rotation velocity and vertical velocity dispersion profiles.
+The ten galaxies with $h_z/h_{z,\text{SR}}<1$ have thinner disks than expected because their gravitational potential wells are shallow: in fact, their central disk surface brightness $I_{\rm d0}$ and their disk-scale length $h_R$ are among the smallest in the sample, similarly to their rotation velocity and vertical velocity dispersion profiles.